muhanadmahmoud23/mts/readme.txt

 ------------------------------------------------------------------------------------------------------------------------

 #Create method in InvoiceModel to:
-Retrive data from Excel as html table ( you will find 2 table , 1 before normilization , second after normilization)
+Retrive data from Excel as html table & json response ( you will find 2 table , 1 before normilization , second after normilization)
 -------------------------------------------------------------------------------------------------------------------------

 ## To run the app please follow the follwing steps: